-- You must be a U.S. citizen or a full-year resident alien.
+- Be a U.S. citizen or a full-year resident alien.

-- You must have earned income (wages, salaries, self-employment income, etc.) and meet the EITC income limits.
+- Have earned income (wages, salaries, self-employment income, etc.) and meet the EITC income limits.

-If you are filing Schedule EIC, it is because you are claiming the EITC with one or more qualifying children (maximum of three).
-In order to be considered a qualifying child, your child must meet the tests for residency, age, joint returns and relationship.
-The child must:
+You use Schedule EIC to claim the EITC with one or more qualifying children (maximum of three).
+To qualify, a child must meet the tests for residency, age, joint returns and relationship.
+These include:

 - Have lived with you for more than half the year